Fentanyl: Adverse effects

 Overall, drug overdose deaths in the United States rose from 2019 to 2021 with more than 106,000 drug overdose deaths reported in 2021.
 Deaths involving synthetic opioids other than methadone (primarily fentanyl) continued to rise with 70,601 overdose deaths reported in 2021.
 Those involving stimulants, including cocaine or psychostimulants with abuse potential (primarily methamphetamine), also continued to increase with 32,537 overdose deaths in 2021 (Source: CDC WONDER).

 Fentanyl's most common side effects, which affect more than 10% of people, include nausea, vomiting, constipation, dry mouth, somnolence, confusion, and asthenia (weakness).
-Less frequently, in 3–10% of people, fentanyl can cause abdominal pain, headache, fatigue, anorexia and weight loss, dizziness, nervousness, anxiety, depression, flu-like symptoms, dyspepsia (indigestion), shortness of breath, hypoventilation, apnoea, and urinary retention.
+Less frequently, in 3–10% of people, fentanyl can cause abdominal pain, headache, fatigue, anorexia and weight loss, dizziness, nervousness, anxiety, depression, flu-like symptoms, dyspepsia (indigestion), shortness of breath, hypoventilation, apnea, and urinary retention.
 Fentanyl use has also been associated with aphasia.
 Despite being a more potent analgesic, fentanyl tends to induce less nausea, as well as less histamine-mediated itching, than morphine.
 In rare cases, serotonin syndrome is associated with fentanyl use.
 Existing studies advise medical practitioners to exercise caution when combining selective serotonin reuptake inhibitor (SSRI) drugs with fentanyl.

 The duration of action of fentanyl has sometimes been underestimated, leading to harm in a medical context.
 In 2006, the United States Food and Drug Administration (FDA) began investigating several respiratory deaths, but doctors in the United Kingdom were not warned of the risks with fentanyl until September 2008.
 The FDA reported in April 2012 that twelve young children had died and twelve more had become seriously ill from separate accidental exposures to fentanyl skin patches.

 Respiratory depression

-The most dangerous adverse effect of fentanyl is respiratory depression, that is, decreased sensitivity to carbon dioxide leading to reduced rate of breathing, which can cause anoxic brain injury or death.
-This risk is decreased when the airway is secured with an endotracheal tube (as during anesthesia).
-This risk is higher in specific groups, like those with obstructive sleep apnea.
+The most serious adverse effect of fentanyl is respiratory depression, although it is rare in clinical settings.
+Respiratory depression entails decreased sensitivity to carbon dioxide, leading to a reduced rate of breathing which, if untreated and severe, can cause anoxic brain injury or death.
+Fentanyl stimulates MORs (mu-opioid receptors) in the preBötzinger Complex located in the ventrolateral medulla of the brainstem, which can depress ventilation.
+A study found that 100 µg/kg fentanyl given to rats, which in proportion to a dose in humans is 5 µg/kg, resulted in an EEG recording showing higher theta power levels, which significantly correlates to the slowing of respiratory rate.
+This risk is decreased when the airway is secured with an endotracheal tube, as during anesthesia.
+The risk is higher in specific groups, like those with obstructive sleep apnea.

-Other factors that increase the risk of respiratory depression are:
+Other factors that increase the risk of respiratory depression include: